chhitz007/Sales-Performance-Dashboard-Analytics/README.md

 - **Purpose:** Ranks product sub-categories by sales volume
 - **Insight:** Identifies top-performing products and potential focus areas

-## ⚡ Key Features
-- **Interactive Filtering:** All visuals are interconnected with cross-filtering capabilities
-- **Drill-down Functionality:** Users can explore data at different levels of granularity
-- **Real-time Updates:** Dashboard refreshes automatically with new data
-- **Mobile Responsive:** Optimized for viewing on different devices
-- **Export Capabilities:** Data and visuals can be exported for further analysis

 ## 🔧 Technologies Used
 - **Power BI Desktop:** Primary development platform